infostroimweb/kran-tali.ru/wp-content/plugins/yet-another-related-posts-plugin/readme.txt

 To add to post content, use the shortcode:

-`[yarpp]` to show content related to the current post
+`[yarpp]` to show content related to the current post.
+You may use more than one YARPP shortcode in a given post or template.

 If you know the reference Post ID that you want to show content related to, use:

 `[yarpp reference_id=123]` to show content related to post 123

+To specify which YARPP template to use, use the "template" attribute like so:

+`[yarpp template="yarpp-template-photoblog"]` // where `yarpp-template-photoblog.php` is the file name of the custom template `[yarpp template="list"]` // built-in "List" template `[yarpp template="thumbnails"]` // built-in "Thumbnails" template

-The add YARRP related posts to your theme files (eg. single.php), we recommend using:
+To add YARPP shortcode to your theme files (eg. single.php), use:

 `<?php echo do_shortcode('[yarpp]'); ?>`
 `<?php echo do_shortcode('[yarpp reference_id=123]'); ?>`